sauce-archives/help/docs/on-premise/box-setup.md

 Install <a href=" http://www.vmlite.com/vncserver/VMLiteVNCServer-license.apk">vmlite</a> via adb.
 Android 2.2 needs the version from the Play Store.

-Now we need to find the device ID using adb:
+Now we need to find the device ID using adb.
+Plug your device into a computer with Android Studio and run:

     adb devices

-Save the device ID you recieve because you will need it in the following step.
+Save the device ID you receive because you will need it in the following step.

 Now with the device properly configured, you can insert device information into the database using the TestObject SAK tool.
 First we insert standard device information into the database: